Chase-William/.Docs/.docs/DotDocs/Core/Models/Language/Interfaces/IHaveSignature.md

 ### GetParameters(...) *virtual*

-undefinedGets all the parameter information and organizes it before returning it.
+Gets all the parameter information and organizes it before returning it.

 - *@param* info <code><span title="Represents a type that has functional based documentation like parameters and return type.">MethodInfo</span></code>